therealOri/Bumpy/README.md

 # Auto-Bump
-Automatically bump disboard and DSC bot with this selfbot code!
+Automatically bump disboard and DSC bots with this selfbot code!